 The increase in net working capital and other assets and liabilities during the fiscal year 2018 was primarily due to increases in inventories of \$28.7 million, accounts receivable of \$14.6 million, and other assets of \$7.0 million.
 Increases in inventory are generally expected each period, and reflect our growth in sales of products, including product replenishment needs at existing stores and inventory needed to outfit new stores.
 The increase in inventory also reflects an opportunistic forward buy of approximately \$10.0 million during the fourth quarter of 2018.
 Increases in accounts receivable generally reflect overall revenue growth, but primarily reflect an increase in credit card transactions the last week of fiscal year 2018.
 The increase in other assets is also reflective of overall store count growth such as prepaid advertising, prepaid rent, and prepaid store supplies.
 These changes were partially offset by increases in accounts payable of \$7.9 million, deferred revenues of \$3.8 million and accrued expenses and other liabilities of \$12.6 million.
-Increases in accounts payable reflect the timing of payments to vendors.
-Increases in deferred revenues are consistent with increases in cash basis sales of product protection plans and eyecare club memberships.
+Increases in accounts with increases in cash basis sales of product protection plans and eyecare club memberships.
 Increases in accrued expenses and other liabilities were primarily due to new store growth.
 We opened 74 new stores during fiscal year 2018, with five closures.